carlostobon/blog-posts/perceptron/index.md

-Today's challenge is the creation of a math model able to discriminate between different species of penguins, to achieve it, we will make use of the perceptron structure, which is a pretty simple model quite used to tackle easy tasks.
+Throughout this post we'll be creating an artificial intelligence model able to discriminate between two different species of penguins, to achieve it, we're going to use the perceptron structure, which is a simple model quite useful to tackle this type of tasks.

-Our dataset consists on describing two types of penguins by using the next
-measurements:

-- **Specie (Adelie: 1, Gentoo: -1) => Our target**
+Penguins around the world share some physical aspects, however, there're some attributes that make them different among other penguin species.
+Things like the place they live at or the size of their bodies are key to distinguish between different kind of this animals.

+We've a dataset that give us information about penguins that were observed by scientists during a certain period of time, they took some measurements creating a dataset that looks like:

+- Specie (**Adelie**: $1$, **Gentoo**: $-1$) $\rightarrow$ Our target
-- Island the penguin was found at $(Torgersen: 1, Biscoe: 2, Dream: 3)$
+- Island the penguin was found at (Torgersen: $1$, Biscoe: $2$, Dream: $3$)
 - Bill Length and Depth (mm)
 - Flipper Length (mm)
 - Body Mass (grams)
-- Sex $(female=0, male=1)$
+- Sex (female: $0$, male: $1$)

-As you may know penguins around the world share some physical aspects, nevertheless, there're some attributes that make them different among other penguins species.
-Can we create an AI model able to tell us what specie a penguin belongs to, based on his physical characteristics?
-Well that's precisely what we're creating today.

-Since perceptron capacities are limited and the purpose of this tutorial, our model will only distinguish between two species, Gentoo and Adelie (the original dataset has three species as you may see in the picture).
+## The challenge
+Given this data, can we create a simple AI model with the capacity to tell us
+<em class="important-orange">what specie a penguin belongs to</em> based on the other six characteristics?
+That's precisely what we're creating today, a model that we feed with those six measurements and it returns the type of penguin.

+### The dataset
 Let's give a look to our data (random sample):

 <div class="table">
   <table>